justinmk/notes/delicious.md

 20240602
 How to Prevent Civilizational Collapse | Samo Burja | Win-Win Podcast https://youtu.be/A3Zd2K0BJoI
-tags: mental-model concepts theory theory-building mental-map knowledge-transfer documentation civilization communication coordination podcast
+tags: history samo-burja mental-model concepts theory theory-building mental-map knowledge-transfer documentation civilization communication coordination podcast
 - centuries of stasis (eg "city stopped building aqueducts because it lost population, no need for new aqueducts") means
     - "all technology lives in socioeconomic niches"